SupCLAP: Controlling Optimization Trajectory Drift in Audio-Text Contrastive Learning with Support Vector Regularization: Analysis of Optimization Trajectory Drift

 We find that the pushing force $F_{push}$ is generally not parallel to the direction of the pulling force $F_{push}$.
 We can decompose the pushing force from a single negative example $a^-_j$, which is given by pushing force $f_{push,j}=\frac{P^-_j}{\tau}a^-_j$.
 Let us define the unit vector in the pulling direction as $\hat{u}=\frac{a^+-t^+}{||a^+-t^+||}$.
 The negative pushing force $f_{push,j}$ can be decomposed into a component parallel $f_{||,j}$ to $\hat u$ and a component perpendicular $f_{\perp,j}$ to $\hat u$, which is denoted as $f_{push,j}=f_{||,j}+f_{\perp,j}$.
 The parallel component is computed as $f_{||,j}=(f_{push,j}\cdot\hat u)\hat u$ while the perpendicular component $f_{\perp,j}=f_{push,j}-f_{||,j}=f_{push,j}(I-\hat u\hat u)$.

 During the optimization process, the parallel component $f_{||,j}$ shares the same direction as the pulling force from the positive sample, differing only in magnitude.
 It thus primarily affects convergence speed and contains little additional information from the negative samples beyond what is already present in the pulling force.
 In contrast, the gradient direction of the perpendicular component $f_{\perp,j}$ is rich with supplementary information from the negative samples, which is distinct from that of the positive sample.
 But this perpendicular component acts as a double-edged sword: while its direction provides additional information, its uncontrolled magnitude can cause the optimization path to drift continuously.
 The nature of this drift can be understood on both global and local levels, which is illustrated in Figure \ref{Fig:PerpendicularComponent}.
+We put the detailed analysis the trajectory drift problem in Appendix \ref{Appe:Detailed Theoretical and Empirical Analysis of Optimization Trajectory Drift}.

 \begin{itemize} \item \textbf{Global Perpendicular Component}: From a global perspective, even if we could access all negative examples in the dataset, the direction of their weighted resultant force would seldom be collinear with the direction of the pulling force from a specific positive example.
 This creates a systematic, global perpendicular component.
 Throughout the entire model training process, this global component continuously pushes the optimization path of the text embedding away from the ideal straight-line trajectory, resulting in a systematic drift in the entire alignment path. \item \textbf{Local Perpendicular Component}: In practice, training is performed using a mini-batch strategy, which means that at each update step, the negative examples seen by the model are only a random subset of the total population of negative examples.
 The distribution of negative examples varies between batches, causing the direction and magnitude of the perpendicular component to change drastically with each update.
 This uncertain and random sideways push is the direct cause of the local, high-frequency oscillations observed in the optimization path. \end{itemize}